Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed | Denali Paralegal

 Answer: In a Small Claims Court case, the set-off amount is taken from the assessed amount rather than the court award limit, ensuring that the total amount awarded does not exceed the court’s maximum jurisdiction of $35,000.
 Denali Paralegal Services can help you navigate these intricacies of Family Law, providing you with clear guidance on how to approach your case effectively.
 Contact us today for assistance.

-Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?
+Does the Maximum Amount That Can Be Awarded In a Small Claims Court Case Become the Maximum Starting Point When Calculating a Set-Off?

-In Cases Where A Sum Is Assessed Beyond the Small Claims Court Limit, Any Applicable Set-Off Is Calculated From the Assessed Amount Rather Than From the Court Award Limit; However, the Net Result Must Still Be Within The Court Award Limit.
+If a Sum Is Assessed That Exceeds the Maximum Amount Allowed By the Small Claims Court, Any Set-Off Will Be taken From the Assessed Amount Rather Than Court Award Limit; However, the Total Amount Awarded Must Remain Within the Court Award Limit.

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment